hapi-server/server-nodejs/README.md

 ## 3.6 Serve data read by Autoplot

-Nearly any data file that can be read by [Autoplot](http://autoplot.org/) can be served using this server.
+Nearly data file that can be read by [Autoplot](http://autoplot.org/) can be served using this server.

 Serving data requires at most two steps:

-1. Generating an Autoplot URI for each parameter; and (in some cases)
+1. Generating an Autoplot URI for each parameter, and (in some cases)
 2. Writing (by hand) metadata for each parameter.

 **Example 1**